barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 ### 6. Data Saving

 Our dataset is now clean and ready to be used to build 3SA.
-It is saved in a new CSV.
+It is saved in a new CSV file as "scholarship_df.csv"

 ``` Python
 # Save the cleaned dataset
 data.to_csv('scholarship_df.csv', index=False)
 ```
-You can access the complete python code [here](https://github.com/barbaraaboagye/My-MachineLearning-Journey/blob/31e326d6e5a6ac53e94cd4e9fc3145590a404c52/Projects/Scholarship%20recommender%20system/Data_processing.ipynb).
+Now, your dataset is clean and ready to be used for building the School and Scholarship Search App (3SA).
+You can access the complete Python code [here](https://github.com/barbaraaboagye/My-MachineLearning-Journey/blob/31e326d6e5a6ac53e94cd4e9fc3145590a404c52/Projects/Scholarship%20recommender%20system/Data_processing.ipynb).